 Various education bodies including universities are subject to both the ‘general’ and ‘specific’ duties under the PSED.
 The ‘general’ duty obliges the university etc to ‘have due regard to’ various things such as promoting equality of opportunity.
 More on the Public Sector Equality Duty…

 This section summarises the Equality Act 2010 rules on further and higher education.
 The rules apply to publicly funded universities.
 They also cover further and higher education generally, as well as some other bodies.
 They do not cover:

 - schools in respect of provision to their pupils, even pupils over 16.
 They are covered by the specific rules for schools; and

 - private colleges and training providers.
 They are likely to be subject to the general rules on provision of services.

 - www.stuc-uk.org – STUC (Stammerers Through University Consultancy) supports student and staff in higher education who stammer

 - Working in colleges with students who stammer (pdf) – on British Stammering Association’s resource for teachers and school staff stammeringineducation.net

 - Working with students who stammer (pdf) – examples of adjustments for students who stammer, archive (on archive.org) of the De Montfort University website.

-- British Stammering Association articles about students, stammering and university (link to BSA website).
+- ex-British Stammering Association articles about students, stammering and university (link to archive of BSA website).